 Computer Vision Syndrome (or CVS for short) has varied symptoms that include eye strain, headaches, blurred vision, dry eyes, and head and neck pain.
-Computer vision syndrome isn’t just one thing—it is an entire range of eye ailments that affects between 50 and 90 percent of those who work or play in front of a computer screen for extended periods.
+Computer vision syndrome isn’t just one condition—it is an entire range of eye ailments that affects between 50 and 90 percent of those who work or play in front of a computer screen for extended periods.
 These four problems are commonly associated with computer use, and lead to the symptoms of computer vision syndrome:

-Yes, you can avoid computer vision syndrome by wearing a pair of computer eyeglasses.
+You can avoid computer vision syndrome by wearing a pair of computer eyeglasses.
 Even if you don't normally wear glasses, you can wear non-prescription computer glasses that can help alleviate the symptoms of computer vision syndrome.
-You can also get computer glasses in your prescription so you can continue to enjoy optical clarity while protecting your eyes.
+You can also get computer glasses in your prescription and continue to enjoy optical clarity while protecting your eyes.

 Digital light protection is a lens treatment that helps to reduce your eyes’ exposure to the potentially harmful blue light emitted from digital screens by reflecting and filtering out the damaging rays before they reach your eyes.